silvxlabs/quicfire-tools/docs/how-to-guides.md

 This creates a basic input deck with default values for fuels, ignitions, and topography.
 This simulation can be run as-is, or modified using methods described below.

-### Use set_* methods for common simulation parameters
+### How to use set_* methods for common simulation parameters

 Once a simulation is created, it can be modified directly through methods in the `SimulationInputs` class.
 For common modifications, convenience methods starting with `set_*` are available.
 Guides for all `set_*` methods are below.

-#### Set uniform fuel conditions
+#### How to set uniform fuel conditions

 To set and modify fuel parameters for uniform fuels, use the [`set_uniform_fuels`](reference.md#quicfire_tools.inputs.SimulationInputs.set_uniform_fuels) method.
 In the following example, we are setting surface fuel density to 0.7 kg/m^3, fuel moisture to 5% of its dry weight, and fuel height to 1 meter.